 The primary science objective of GRACE is to measure the Earth's gravity field and it's time variability with unprecedented accuracy.
 The secondary science objective is to obtain approximately 150 very precise globally distributed vertical temperature and humidity profiles of the atmosphere per day using the GPS radio occultation technique.

-The GRACE-A and -B Microwave Assemblies (MWA) have been switched-off on the below dates:
+The GRACE-A and -B Microwave Assemblies (MWA) and Accelerometer Instrument Control Units (ICU) have been switched-on again on:

 Mission Status and Data